 Mechanism Of Action

 The active ingredient of Betahistine is Betahistine hydrochloride or Betahistinedemesytate.
-Betahistine is one of the few drugs known which is said to improve the micro circulation of the inner ear.
-It worksas a histamine analogue through 2 modes of action(1) agonist of H1 receptors and (2) antagonist of H3 receptors.
-It has a weak effect on H1 receptors but strongn effect on H3 receptors.
+Betahistine is one of the few drugs known which is said to improve the microcirculation of the inner ear.
+It works as a histamine analogue through 2 modes of action(1) agonist of H1 receptors and (2) antagonist of H3 receptors.
+It has a weak effect on H1 receptors but strong effect on H3 receptors.
 Studies have shown that by increasing the blood supply to the inner ear, both cochlear and vestibular parts, Betahistine may help in rebalancing the production and resorption of fluids within the inner ear system.
-By virtue of this effect, Betahistine is useful in the management of Meniere’s disease which is associated with endolymphatichydrops or an increased endolymphatic pressure within the inner ear resulting in episodes of vertigo accompanied by tinnitus and fluctuating hearing loss.
-If Meniere’s disease is not treated appropriately and timely, it can progress to permanent hearing loss in the affected ear with a persistent unsteadiness.
+By virtue of this effect, Betahistine is useful in the management of Meniere’s disease which is associated with endolymphatic hydrops or an increased endolymphatic pressure within the inner ear resulting in episodes of vertigo accompanied by tinnitus and fluctuating hearing loss.
+If Meniere’s disease is not treated appropriately and timely, it can progress to the permanent hearing loss in the affected ear with a persistent unsteadiness.

 Betahistine does not cause drowsiness which is a common side effect of most vestibular suppressants used in vertigo management.
 Because of this action, it has less chance of jeopardizing the central compensation mechanism.

 Recently some papers have also described the peripheral effects of betahistine on the balance organs of the ear.
 It is said to decrease the sensory input from this area thereby decreasing the excitatory response.
 Betahistine is different from other drugs used in vertigo management in that it does not suppress the working of the central nervous system which is important for recovery of vestibular disorders.